hht-99/data_and_software-portfolio/README.md

-# data_and_software-portfolio
+# Harry Tran - Portfolio of Data and Software Projects

+Hi!

-Data and software portfolio showcasing practical, industry-ready tech skills with analytical data projects, software projects, and real-world problem solving built while transitioning from a medicinal chemistry PhD into data and software engineering roles.
+My goal with this portfolio is to showcase my practical, industry-ready tech skills with a range of analytical data science and software development orientated projects.

+Found here are a collection of examples of some real-world problem solving built while transitioning from a medicinal chemistry PhD into data and software engineering roles.